DataDog/datadog-secret-backend/docs/azure/README.md

 ## Azure Authentication

 We recommend using Managed Identities in order to authenticate with Azure.
-This allowed associating cloud resources with AMI accounts, removing the need to put sensitive information in your `datadog.yaml` configuration file.
+This lets you associate cloud resources with AMI accounts, removing the need to put sensitive information in your `datadog.yaml` configuration file.

 ## Example Configuration